-We specialise in 17th and 18th century clocks, including the restoration of Dutch marquetry longcase clocks.
+We specialise in 17th-18th century clocks, including the restoration of Dutch marquetry longcase clocks.
 The following video is an example of a completed longcase clock restoration.

 The second picture below shows a closer view of the marquetry on this fine antique longcase clock trunk.
-When it arrived at our workshop, the door was broken into three pieces, and a lot of the marquetry work was missing.
+When it arrived at our workshop, the door was broken into three pieces, and most of the marquetry work was missing.

-The picture of the hood shows the detail of a very fine antique clock hood.
-All the mouldings had to be removed and relaid as the timber of this period was laid vertically, rather than horizontally.
-Walnut also tends to cup therefore making it loose on the carcass.
+The picture of the hood shows displays all the detail one might expect of an incredibly fine antique clock hood.
+All mouldings had to be removed and relaid, as the timber of this period was laid vertically, rather than horizontally.
+It is also known that walnut tends to cup, therefore making it loose on the carcass.